bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Since these changes aren\'t saved in your application\'s source code, they\'re ideal for quickly testing a new HTML structure without adding and deleting these elements in your code.
+Since these changes aren&apos;t saved in your application&apos;s source code, they&apos;re ideal for quickly testing a new HTML structure without adding and deleting these elements in your code.
 Simply refreshing the page allows you to edit the same component multiple times.
 You can easily delete and reorder elements in addition to editing them.